 Before you buy a CCK Cleaver, you must know that CCK has changed the logo design.
 The version in this video is the old stamped logo that contains all the information about their shop.
-It includes the size number, shop location, phone number, and it is part of the history of Chan Chi Kee.
+It includes the size number, shop location, and phone number, and it is part of the history of Chan Chi Kee.

 The new batches for 2021 have been replaced with a new lasered logo instead of stamped.
 Everything else is the same.
 So make sure you contact the seller and ask which batch you get before ordering.